SAM0-0/ATHER-OBD-READER/README.md

 ### Step 2: Hardware Connections

+ ** Sorry Note: The previous diagram had a flaw that prevented it from working.
+I have added an updated diagram with corrected connections.
+Please follow this new version if you ran into issues before **

 Follow the wiring diagram below: *Make sure the ESP32-C3 is disconnected from power before wiring.*